MarkNenadov/uciti/src/README.md

 ***Todo***

 * Fix styling of flash cards, especially on hover
-* Dropdown to specify cards per page
+* Fix rough edges in matching game
-* "Next page" button
+* Add lots of new vocab
-* Experiment with text to speech
+* Implement counter in matching game